Tyler+Eddy+photo.jpg

 Tyler Eddy

-Tyler is the team lead at The Life Aquatic and is a Research Scientist at the Fisheries & Marine Institute, Memorial University.
+Tyler is the team lead at THE LIFE AQUATIC and is a Research Scientist at the Fisheries & Marine Institute, Memorial University.
 Tyler lectures in the Fisheries Science Graduate Program – he teaches ‘Data Collection, Management, & Display’.

 Tyler is interested in past, present, and future human interactions with, and ecology of, marine ecosystems.